 Hopefully this guide has given you a few ideas of how to spend your time in London.
 If you’re looking for somewhere edgy and hipster, stay East (around Dalston, Hackney, or Old Street) and eat the street food at Dinerama Street Feast, play ping pong at Bounce, or darts at Fight Club.
 Or if you’re looking for somewhere a little more upmarket, stay West (around Notting Hill or Holland Park), eat at the “healthiest bar in the world,” Redemption, and hop into Mayfair to drink at the famous pink bar, Sketch.

 There are so many new places popping up all the time that by the time you’re reading this, there will most likely be other great places to visit too.
 Just do a little research, plan an itinerary, and wherever you go, I hope you enjoy London like a local.

 Have you ever visited London?
-We’d love to hear your stories, tips or questions in the comment section below!
+We’d love to hear your local tips in the comment section below!

 Want to share your own travel tips by guest writing for We Are Travel Girls?
 Go to our Contribute page for guidelines and to submit your article.

 Our Top Places To Stay in London, England: